-The trails are mechanically groomed once a week, usually on Friday.
-Every Friday, our team provides a weekly update on trail conditions and grooming operations, as well as recommended starting points for the weekend.
+The trails are mechanically groomed once a week.
+Every Friday, our team provides a weekly update on trail conditions, as well as recommended starting points for the weekend.

-This 4.5-kilometre trail begins at the Mackenzie King Estate and passes by the Abbey Ruins.
+This difficult 4.5-kilometre trail begins at the Mackenzie King Estate, where you can admire the quaint cottages and picturesque ruins against a snowy backdrop.
 This was one of former prime minister William Lyon Mackenzie King’s favourite trails.

 Starting point: P6 (via Kingsmere Road from Chelsea)